88DragonShadow/MKWii-Item-Size-Code-Generator-v1.0/README.md

 The design is based on Dry Bowser and includes a custom cursor, snow effects and background music.

 ## Operating System Requirements
-This tool works in Windows system.
+This tool works on Windows system.

 ## Processor Requirements
-This tool works in processor x86 and x64 bits.
+This tool works on processor x86 and x64 bits.

 ## Demonstration
 You can click [here](https://www.youtube.com/watch?v=ZvR5pjDietQ) to see a video about this tool.